Stavros Dimas: Early life and education

 Stavros Dimas was born in 1941 in the village of Klenia, Corinthia.
 Dimas studied law at the University of Athens and went on to earn a Master of Laws from New York University.

 Career

 In 1968 he began working as a lawyer for a firm on Wall Street, moving to the World Bank the following year, where he worked on investments in Africa and the Middle East.
 In 1975 he returned to Greece to take up the post of deputy governor of the Hellenic Industrial Development Bank (ETVA), while also being a member of the committee preparing Greek accession to the EEC.

 Entry into politics

 From 1977 he was active in Greek politics as a member of the conservative New Democracy party, being elected as an MP on the nationwide list.
-He was elected to the Greek parliament ten consecutive times from that year.
+He was elected to the Greek parliament ten consecutive times that year.

 He went on to hold a variety of ministerial and other political positions: